DreWulff/LivestreamNotifier-DiscordBot/README.md

     git clone https://github.com/DreWulff/LivestreamNotifier-DiscordBot

 Make sure all libraries/modules required are installed.
+In case they are not, they can be installed through the following commands:

+    pip install discord.py
+    pip install requests
+    pip install python-dotenv

 Create a `.env` file with the next line, replacing the values in brackets: